AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 could talk, and when her voice failed she conversed with her hands and silent lips.
 Repeating the sign of the cross to the last moment she finished her life and her prayers together.
-Her last words were in advocacy of the doctrine of universal salvation, of which Gregory\'s writings are full.[^337]
+Her last words were in advocacy of the doctrine of universal salvation, of which Gregory's writings are full.[^337]

-She was buried by her brother in the grave of her parents, in the Chapel of the \"Forty Martyrs.\"
+She was buried by her brother in the grave of her parents, in the Chapel of the "Forty Martyrs."

 ### Macrina a Representative Universalist.